uas-at-ucla/aviata/README.md

 7. Choose a unique name for this drone.
 Using `sudo raspi-config` -> System Options -> Hostname, set the hostname to **rpi-<NAME>**.
 Note that only alphanumeric characters and hyphens are allowed.
 8. Decide on a unique mesh network ID.
 See [Comms Code](#comms-code) for details.
 9. To run the comms code and/or controls code on startup, use `crontab -e` and add the line: `@reboot <command_goes_here> &`.
+  * e.g. to enable the mesh network: `@reboot cd ~/OONF && ./run.sh wlan1 &`
+  * e.g. to wait for the mesh network then start the controls code: `@reboot cd ~/aviata/controls/build && source ../../rpi_tools/env_setup.sh && ../../rpi_tools/wait_for_mesh_network.sh && ./aviata_drone &>aviata_drone.out &`

+### Current Status
+Four drones' RPi's have been setup with these mesh network IP addresses and hostnames:
+* 10.10.0.1: rpi-Bryan-Sun
+* 10.10.0.2: rpi-DN
+* 10.10.0.3: rpi-Hopper
+* 10.10.0.4: rpi-Krispy
+The ground station just needs to have it's own unique mesh network ID, and it will be able to connect to all the drones.
+Not sure if an ID of 0 is allowed.

 ## Setting PX4 Params
 1. Connect a drone via USB to QGroundControl.